 Mary Ward House

-In the second year of the Sixth Form journey at St Mary’s move to Mary Ward House, our modern, stand-alone building which has single rooms, a large social area and a kitchen.
+All our Sixth Form girls at St Mary’s move to Mary Ward House, our modern, stand-alone building which has single rooms, a large social area and a kitchen.
 Here, you live in a community just as you will at university and during this time your exemplary teachers and tutors become firm friends and work colleagues.
-It’s no wonder that St Mary’s girls do so well in their undergraduate and postgraduate courses at university and in their chosen careers; they have learned the foundations for success and fulfilment here at St Mary’s.